Yishun Town Secondary School

 Yishun Town Secondary School (YTSS) is a co-educational government autonomous secondary school in Yishun, Singapore.

 History

 The school was first established in 1986, originally sharing its premises with Yishun Secondary School and Yishun Junior College.
-In 1988, the school moved into a new S$8.1 million campus along Yishun Street 21.
+In 1988, the school moved into a new S$8.1 million campus along Yishun Street 21 which they share an artificial football field with the primary school next door, Xishan Primary.

 Relation with other schools

 Yishun Town Secondary School, Nan Chiau High School and Xinmin Secondary School had been holding combined sports meets annually since 2013 to give student athletes from the participating schools a platform to showcase their physical talent and also for the schools to unite to celebrate and enjoy.
 Apart from the inter-school competitions among students, parent-teacher races are also featured to engage the parents and school staff.
-This yearly event was stopped in 2017 due to unknown reasons.
+This yearly event was stopped in 2017 for unknown reasons.